 VW Zwickau celebrates 35 years of Polo: Employees look back on successes and challenges!

-from Trabi to e-mobility
+From Trabi to e-mobility

-look into the future
+Looking into the future